Shunrō Oshikawa: Influences and later works

 Like other early science fiction writers of the period, he was influenced by the stories of Jules Verne, whose technological adventure novels had become popular in translation in the rapidly modernising Meiji era Japan.
 Specifically, the above-mentioned speculative conception of submarine warfare, based on ramming and making no mention of torpedoes, is shared with Verne (see "Facing the Flag", "HMS Sword").

 Later, Kaitei gunkan became the first in a wildly successful, six-volume series set in the Pacific and Indian Oceans: Bukyō no Nippon (武侠の日本 lit.
 Heroic Japan, 1902), Shinzō Gunkan (新造軍艦 lit.
 The Newly Built Battleship, 1904), Bukyō Kantai (武侠艦隊 lit.
 Heroic Armada, 1904), Shin Nippontō (新日本島 lit.
 New Japan Isle, 1906), and Tōyō Bukyō Dan (東洋武侠団 lit.
 East Asian Heroic Troupe, 1907).
 The books remained in print for many years and later got much additional attention through a successful film adaptation.

-Oshikawa was enthusiastic about sports, especially baseball, and famously clashed with Inazō Nitobe — one of the main proponents of the baseball considered harmful (野球害毒論) argument.
+Oshikawa was enthusiastic about sports, especially baseball, and famously clashed with Inazō Nitobe (one of the main proponents of the "baseball considered harmful" or "野球害毒論" argument).

 He has also contributed to the development of the Japanese detective fiction.
 Some of his stories incorporated elements of ratiocination, sleuthing, mystery and crime within stories of adventure, intrigue, the bizarre and the grotesque – though in his time this did not yet become a distinct genre on its own.

 In the detailed list compiled by "The Victorian Bookshelf" project of "Confluence 2000," tracing the early development of "The Scientific Romance and other Related Works", Oshikawa Shunrō is the only non-Western author mentioned for the pre-1900 period.

 However, all the above is inextricably mixed with Oshikawa's share in and responsibility for helping to perpetuate in Japanese popular culture – especially through works greatly influencing children and youths which remained in print for many decades after his own time – themes of Japanese nationalism and patriotism, some which can be considered to promote militarism and imperialism as well.

 As noted by Jeffrey M. Angles in his 2003 Ohio State University dissertation on Japanese popular authors in the early Twentieth Century, Shunro is best remembered in Japan for his important role in developing adventure tales into an independent genre of children's fiction.

 Oshikawa entered the publishing company Hakubunkan at the introduction of the author Iwaya Sazanami (1870–1933) and served as a lead reporter for Shaijitsu Gahō (写実画報 lit.
 Graphic Pictorial), a magazine that featured stories and photos about the Russo-Japanese War of 1904.
 This magazine ceased publication in 1907, but Oshikawa became co-editor of another Hakubunkan magazine, Bōken sekai (冒険世界 lit.
 World of Adventure).